 Dad gradually was unable to eat solid foods.

 We learned a variety of ways to puree nutritional foods for him that still managed to taste good.
 We loaded up on Ensure via the Veterans Administration services.
 If you are a Vet with ALS, pursue the VA until they cave under your onslaught and help you.
-We went through Congressman Tim Murphy’s office where the unbeatable Christine helped us get through the quagmire of paperwork.
+We went through our congressman’s office where the unbeatable Christine helped us get through the quagmire of paperwork.
 Once in, the VA staff—almost to a person—was amazing.

 It helped that every individual who met Dad fell in love with him.